 Standing tall amidst the modern expanse of Tokyo is the Tokyo Tower.
-With a staggering height of 1,092 ft., this white and red tower that resembles Paris’ Eiffel Tower is touted as the second largest structure in entire Japan.
-Open from 9:00 a.m. to 11:00 p.m., it is one of the top sightseeing spots in Tokyo and showcases the Aquarium Gallery, an observatory deck, the Guinness World Records Museum as well as the Tokyo Tower Wax Museum.
-Once done exploring Tokyo Tower, its time to try the culinary goodness offered in several of the renowned restaurants that have made this towering splendor its home.
+With a staggering height of 333 meters (1,092 feet), this white and red tower that resembles the Eiffel Tower is the second largest structure in entire Japan.
+Open from 9:00 a.m. to 11:00 p.m., it is one of the top sightseeing spots in Tokyo and showcases an observatory deck with a panoramic view, the One Piece Tower, seasonal winter illuminations, and a music venue.
+Once you’re done exploring Tokyo Tower, its time to try the culinary offerings of Tokyo Tower restaurants that are in and around the landmark.

-Savory or sweet?
-At Marion Crepes, the long lines will surely persuade you to sink your teeth to some of the most delectable crepe offerings in town.
-Lucky Tokyo Tower explorers could easily grab a crepe to their liking since the store is conspicuously located near the Tower’s main gate.
-A perfect companion to start your Tower hopping experience.
+Do you prefer savory or sweet?
+At Marion Crepes at Tokyo Tower’s main entrance, you can go either way!
+The long lines will surely persuade you to sink your teeth to some of the most delectable crepe offerings in town.
+Lucky Tokyo Tower explorers can easily grab a crepe to their liking since the store is conspicuously located near the Tower’s main gate, a perfect bite to start your Tokyo Tower adventure.

-Negi Tonkotsu Ramen and Shoyu Ramen are the top bets at Umeiya Tokyo Tower.
+Negi tonkotsu ramen and shoyu ramen are the top sellers at Umeiya Tokyo Tower.
 Conveniently located at the Tokyo Tower food court, the chefs here take their ramen seriously but without breaking your bank.
+With ramen noodles cooked to al dente perfection and the hot and comforting broth, you can quickly get your ramen fix at Umeiya, where payments are done at a vending machine, and be off to your next destination!

-Tokyo Tower is not just a colossal structure that serves as a broadcast antenna to major networks, it is also a landmark where learning, fun, and food meet that must be included in your bucket list of must see and must visit food destinations when in Tokyo.
+Tokyo Tower is not just a colossal structure that serves as a broadcast antenna to major networks, it is also an iconic Tokyo landmark where learning, fun, and food collide.
+Check out the fantastic view, go souvenir shopping, see cool exhibitions, indulge your One Piece obsession, experience live shows, all at Tokyo Tower.

 Aleli is a wanderlust whose main itinerary is to culture soak in the places that she sets foot on, sinking her teeth in the gustatory offerings that the place has to offer and knowing the story behind it.
 Food for her is a marriage of the sights, sounds, smells, and tastes of the rich history of every city she explores and uses the pen as her tool to share to the world each unique experience she unravels.